ijayhub/learning-projects/README.md

 ## 🤝 Contributing

-Feel free to fork this project and customize it for your learning journey!
+Feel free to fork this project and customise it for your learning journey!

 ---